shaCode256/Weighted-and-Directed-Graph-Model-Pokemon-Game/README.md

 when they need to earn the most points,
 By catching the most valueble pokemons.

-## Features 24 DIFFERENT levels! with RAISING DIFFICULITY.
+## Features 24 different levels, with raising difficulity.

 ![WelcomeScreen](https://github.com/Dvir-Segal/Ex2OopUpdate/blob/master/Pictures/WelcomeScreen.PNG)